Genshin Impact: Post-release

-Most of the criticisms about Genshin Impact come from the endgame aspects of the game, Kotaku noting that although the game provides a solid experience it also has "some of the typical bullshit that comes along with a zero-dollar price tag".
+Conversely, Genshin Impact has been criticized for its endgame content, its gacha monetization system, and its self-limitations.
+Ari Nortis of Kotaku, for instance, wrote that although the game provides a solid experience it also has "some of the typical bullshit that comes along with a zero-dollar price tag" and that the gacha system can lead to a "cycle that belongs more in Reno, Nevada, than a magical fantasy land of gods and wizards".
 GameSpot echoed this criticism, noting that the game is "hampered a bit by the restrictions its free-to-play model imposes".
 PC Gamer said that playing the endgame becomes "a slog", and that the resin system "feels so unnecessary".
 Warning players about how predatory the monetization is, The Washington Post added that such a well-designed game from an aesthetic standpoint can lead some to gamble with the game's gacha system.

 When the Genius Invokation TCG minigame launched, it received positive comments from critics.
-CBR compared the game with Hearthstone and Gwent: The Witcher Card Game, and believed that it could expand the game's audience.
+CBR compared the non standalone card games with Hearthstone from World of Warcraft and Gwent from The Witcher 3, and believed that it could expand the game's audience.
 Siliconera critic Stephanie Liu said that the minigame rekindled her excitement in the early days of the game.
 Gamersky editor Youming Xingkong said that the Genius Invokation TCG is an attempt to keep players fresh in Genshin Impact and solve the burnout that will occur in long-term operation games.
 The Youxiputao editor also pointed out that Genius Invokation TCG can "make up for the shortcomings of the game's long-term experience" and "strengthen the relationship between players".
 Prior to launch, fans had already made a Genius Invokation TCG mod on Tabletop Simulator.